 by Ludwig Bemelmans

 Paris’ most notorious heroine, Madeline is an irrepressibly brave little girl who stands up for what she believes in.
-The text, much like the strict rules in the orphanage, is rigid and structured, emphasizing Madeline’s resilient attitude.
+The text, much like the strict rules in the boarding school, is rigid and structured, emphasizing Madeline’s resilient attitude.
 One little girl’s fearlessness and unique sense of self, in addition to illustrations meant for an art museum, secure the book’s much-deserved label as a timeless classic.

 The Lovables in the Kingdom of Self-Esteem